How to Fix Docker Permission Denied Error on Ubuntu

 Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get http://%2Fvar%2Frun%2Fdocker.sock/v1.39/containers/json: dial unix /var/run/docker.sock: connect: permission denied

 It’s not that I am trying to run something special.
-It happens for basic docker command like ps as well.
+It happens for basic docker commands like ps as well.

 Strange, isn’t it?
 Let me show you how to get past this annoying error.